 Programming Patterns & Practices

-how to build an outlook style application with prism v2 – Part 2 - Erwin van der Valk's blog: Practicing patterns.
+How to build an outlook style application with prism v2 – Part 2 - Erwin van der Valk's blog: Practicing patterns.
 A while ago, I put an example application on my blog on how to build an outlook style application.

 IOptionsProvider is very simplistic it only requires a key to uniquely identify itself, A method that returns the option items for the tree view, and a method to get the data for an option item based on a key.
 I have an options service that is responsible for showing the dialog.
 It looks for any modules that export IOptionsProvider and builds the hierarchical view model for the tree view using the get option items method of the IOptionsProvider.
 The option items contain an exported key for the View that will display on the right, and a provider and data key for it's data.
 Developer's Guide to Microsoft Prism.
-Patterns & practices Developer Center February 2012 Prism provides guidance designed to help you more easily design and build rich, flexible, and easy-to-maintain Windows Presentation Foundation (WPF) desktop applications, Silverlight Rich Internet Applications (RIAs), and Windows Phone 7 applications.
-Using design patterns that embody important architectural design principles, such as separation of concerns and loose coupling, Prism helps you to design and build applications using loosely coupled components that can evolve independently but that can be easily and seamlessly integrated into the overall application.
-These types of applications are known as composite applications.
+Patterns & practices Developer Center February 2012 Prism provides guidance designed to help you more easily design and build rich, flexible, and easily maintained Windows Presentation Foundation (WPF) desktop applications, Silverlight Rich Internet Applications (RIAs), and Windows Phone 7 applications.
+Using design patterns that embody important architectural design principles, such as separation of concerns and loose coupling, Prism helps you to design and build applications using loosely coupled components that can evolve independently but which can be easily and seamlessly integrated into the overall application.